 Sharp climb.
 Views start becoming huge.

-Meadows open up, and the peaks feel closer.
+Meadows flatten out and the peaks appear closer.

 Calm day.
 Samiti Lake is nearby.